Access Grants

 • Disability Living Allowance (DLA) / Personal Independence Payments (PIP)

-Complete the Access Grant application form, hosted via SurveyMonkey.
-The application will need to be completed in one session, which is estimated to take 4 minutes.
+Step 2: You can apply for the Access Grant via our online application form, hosted online via SurveyMonkey, which can be accessed via any standard web browser on a computer, tablet, or smartphone.
+The application will need to be completed in one session, which is estimated to take up to 5 minutes.

 Access Grants are funded by the Goldsmiths’ Company Charity.